yugabyte/yugabyte-db/docs/content/preview/reference/drivers/python/yugabyte-psycopg2-reference.md

 Next, you use Python shell terminal to demonstrate the driver's load balancing features by running a few python scripts.

 {{< note title="Note">}}
-The driver requires YugabyteDB version 2.7.2.0 or higher.
+The driver requires YugabyteDB version 2.7.2.0 or later.
 {{< /note>}}

 ### Create a local cluster